Piper Cooks

 5 from 1 vote

-Easy little snacks made with dates, peanuts, peanut butter, oats and protein powder.
-No refined sugar.
-130 calories and 5G of protein per portion
+Easy little snacks made with dates, peanuts, peanut butter, oats, and chocolate protein powder.

 Ingredients